 3) Epistemology.
 For the Real is sufficient unto itself without being named, thought, acted upon, known, or related to us.
 Such a “vision” is quite different from the constructivist view, which stops half-way when recognizing the insufficiency of knowledge or experience-based constructions.
-It stops because it contents itself with a give-and-take between knowledge and the world, continuing to search for criteria to decide if the image it creates is a decent “fit” or not, continuing to obsess over the individual’s subjective tainting of the images – whereas non-philosophy sees all this “conceptualization” in a relation of unilateral duality with the Real.
-More specifically, it acknowledges that all (including scientific) thought is on the ‘side’ of the transcendental and does not reciprocally affect immanence (and here it is close to the modest of the radical constructivist); and yet there are not two sides, no opposition but only “one face” of the Real, such that what appears on the ‘transcendental side’ (that of thought) is inseparable from it, caused by it, determined by it in the last instance.
+It stops because it contents itself with a give-and-take between knowledge and the world, continuing to search for criteria to decide if the image it creates is a decent “fit” or not, continuing to obsess over the individual’s subjective tainting of the images.
+Non-philosophy sees all this “conceptualization” in a relation of unilateral duality with the Real.
+It acknowledges that all (including scientific) thought is on the ‘side’ of the transcendental and does not reciprocally affect immanence.
+Here it is close to the modesty of the radical constructivist, but there are not two sides, no opposition but only “one face” of the Real, such that what appears on the ‘transcendental side’ (that of thought, representation) is inseparable from it, caused by it, determined by it in the last instance.
 For the immanent real is without transcendence, and whatever transcendence there is has a priori fallen in-immanence, has been brought down or weakened in it.
-Thought is thereby open to countless experimentations because all its inventions are seen to be caused, but only in the last instance, by the Real, to have their radical identity in-One.
+Thought is thereby open to countless experimentations because all its inventions are seen to be caused, though only in the last instance, by the Real and to have their radical identity in-One.